matt77hias/Blog/_posts/2018-02-04-candidate-partitions-of-hierarchical-acceleration-data-structures-for-ray-tracing.md

 I will give a short overview of some of these structures, and more particularly the considered *candidate partitions*.
 Assuming a top-down tree construction, we start with a voxel containing all the geometric primitives that need to be partitioned and having an associated AABB (e.g. AABB of the complete scene or a highly tesselated model).
 We typically propose a certain number of candidate partitions for the current parent voxel which consists of all child voxels (i.e. the AABB constituting the voxel and the geometric primitives contained in that voxel).
 We select the best one according to some heuristic/cost function (e.g. SAH) and then decide whether we apply that best candidate partition (i.e. create an intermediate node) or not (i.e. create a leaf node).

 As we will see, the structure of these candidate partitions differ between different acceleration data structures.
 But in all cases, a candidate partition is completely determined given a parent voxel and a splitting plane.
-For object partitioning schemes, the geometric primitives are mapped to their centroids (or an other point) to determine the position of the geometric primitives relative to the splitting plane.
+For object partitioning schemes, the geometric primitives are mapped to their centroids (or an other point) to determine the positioning relative to the splitting plane.

 ### (Binary) Space Partition - BSP